boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

 ## Command Line Interface

-The demo-data contain examples for three different data formats readable by SIRIUS.
+The demo-data contains examples for three different data formats readable by SIRIUS.

 ### Example 1: MGF file
-The MGF folder contain an example for a MGF file containing a single compound with several MS/MS spectra measured on an Orbitrap instrument.
+The MGF folder contains an example for a MGF file containing a single compound with several MS/MS spectra measured on an Orbitrap instrument.
 SIRIUS recognizes that these MS/MS spectra belong to the same compound because they have the same parent mass.
 To analyze this